ChameleonCloud/docs/source/technical/complex.rst

 When you reserve a VLAN segment via blazar, it will automatically create a network for you.
 However, this network is not usable in your template unless a subnet and router have been associated with the network.
 Once this is done, you can simply add the network name as the network parameter for your server as you would ``sharednet1``.
-The below cli commands provides an example of how to complete the setup for your reserved network.
+The below cli commands provides an example of how to complete the configuration for your reserved network.

 ::